Softcatala/nmt-models/README.md

 * *Opus-MT BLEU* is the BLUE score of the [Opus-MT models](https://github.com/Helsinki-NLP/Opus-MT) using the Flores101 benchmark (our ambition is to outperform them)
 * *Sentences* Number of sentences in the corpus used for training

+All models are based on TransformerRelative and SentencePiece has been used as tokenizer.
 We use [Sacrebleu](https://github.com/mjpost/sacrebleu) to calculate BLUE scores.

+## Structure of the models

+Description of the directories on the contained in the models zip file:

+* *tensorflow*: model exported in Tensorflow format
+* *ctranslate2*: model exported in CTranslate2 format (used for inference)
+* *metadata*: description of the model
+* *tokenizer*: SentencePiece models for both languages

 # Using the models